Caring for someone with cancer

 Caring for yourself

-The responsibility of looking after someone with cancer may mean that you ignore your own needs.
-You may feel as though your career, interests and health are no longer important or have to take second priority.
-It’s important to look after yourself as this will help you provide better quality of care over a longer period of time.
+It’s important to look after yourself.
+While you are busy looking after someone, you may downplay your own needs.
+You may feel as though your career, interests and health are no longer important or have to take second priority for a period of time.

 If caring becomes too much

 Your GP can refer you to a counsellor, who may help you see ways to make caring more manageable.
-You can also access the free Carer Gateway Counselling Service or call Lifeline on 13 11 14.
-If you're under 25 years old, the Young Carers Network can provide information and support.

 Speak to a trusted cancer nurse